SH1R3F/Nevermore-Academy-v2/README.md

 ## Features

 Users can login / register and get the basic role of a student.
 Other roles must be added only by admin.\
 Users can be associated with a single role.
-And roles can be assigned permissions dynamically by authorized users.
+And roles can be have permissions set dynamically by authorized users.
 [TESTED]\